tagohd/mono/Concepts/SOUL Fusion.md

 		- Proportional to $n$
 		- Inversely proportional to $V_C$, the volume of the container
 	- $F_H$, the force of attraction between the BÜBERSOUL and the host
-		- Inversely proportional to $d^2$, the distance between the container and the host
+		- Inversely proportional to $d^2$, the distance between the container and the host squared
 		- Proportional to $n$

 and the following constants: